pragati243/technical-task/README.md

 ## How It Works

-Weather Wonder uses data from multiple sources to provide comprehensive weather information:
+This uses data from multiple sources to provide comprehensive weather information:

 - **Location Data**: Provided by [OpenStreetMap](https://openstreetmap.org/copyright), this data helps in identifying and locating places on the globe.
 - **Weather Data**: Provided by [Open-Meteo.com](https://open-meteo.com), this data includes current weather, hourly forecasts, and daily forecasts for the selected locations.